juansanchezf/interpretable-option-pricing/README.md

 All data files are included to allow full reproducibility.
 The exact execution order is:

-1. 0.
-OptionScrapping.ipynb
+0. OptionScrapping.ipynb
-2. 1. dataCleansing.ipynb
+1. dataCleansing.ipynb
-3. 2.
-EDA.ipynb
+2. EDA.ipynb
-4. 3.1, 3.2, 3.3 for model training
+3. Model trainings
-5. 4. outlierAnalysis.ipynb
+4. outlierAnalysis.ipynb
-6. Extra\* notebooks for interpretability experiments.
+5. Extra\* notebooks for interpretability experiments.

 ## Author